wietze/HijackLibs/docs/CONTRIBUTING.md

 <details><summary>Click here to find out how to contribute</summary>
 <p>

-By creating a YAML file that follows our schema, you can get your suggestion added to this project very easily.
+By creating a YAML file that follows our schema[^1], you can get your suggestion added to this project very easily.

 0. **Before you start**:
    make sure there isn't already an entry for the DLL you want to add!